RISCV-on-Microsemi-FPGA/LiteOS/miv-rv32im-liteos-port-test/README.md

         - no parity
         - no flow control

-The platform/M2S150_RV32/hw_platform.h file contains the design related information that is required for this project.
-If you update the design, the hw_platform.h must be updated accordingly.
+The platform/M2S150_RV32/hw_platform.h file contains the FPGA design related information that is required for this project.
+If you update the FPGA design, the hw_platform.h must be updated accordingly.

 The preprocessor LOS_M2S150_RV32 must be defined for this project.